Your browser does not support iframes.

 The exam generally has a one-third negative marking.

 IIFT offers two years full-time MBA in International Business, at two of the IIFT campuses- IIFT Delhi, Kolkata and Kakinada.
 Each year at around 60,000 aspirants appeared for the test.
-The application started from July 25 and ended on September 15.
-IIFT 2018 admit card will be released on November 15, 2017.
-IIFT 2018 entrance exam is scheduled to be conducted on Sunday, December 3, 2017, and the results are likely to be announced in the third or fourth week of December 2017.
+The application started from September 9 and ended on November 4.
+IIFT 2020 admit card released on November 19, 2019.
+IIFT 2020 entrance exam is scheduled to be conducted on Sunday, December 1, 2019, and the results will be announced on December 11, 2019.

 Other B-school Features: